OpShin/opshin-book/src/language_tour/container_types.md

 >**Note:** The container types are generic, and the letter in square brackets (`[]`) are the type arguments

-They come in handy if you want to handle many amounts of the same type.
+They come in handy if you want to handle large amounts of values of the same type.

 ## `List[a]`